Skip to main content

 Getting Organized

 DeWitt Wallace died in 1981; Lila Wallace in 1984.
-Their estate plan gave much of their fortune to four private foundations they had established.
-With the founders gone, the foundations—whose assets comprised Reader’s Digest’s stock—needed to have an organizational structure, which began with rented office space in New York City and the hiring of staff members.
+Their estate plan gave much of their fortune to four charitable foundations they had established.
+These foundations—whose assets comprised Reader’s Digest’s stock—needed organizational structure.
+That began with the renting of office space in New York City and the hiring of staff members.

 1990